Why R&CW?

 How to Register

-Go to the Students tab and select Registration.
-There is a hyperlink titled "Register Here" that will take you to a Qualtrics survey.
+On the Registration page, there are instructions for registering and a link to the online registration form.
 Please carefully fill out the required fields for each question of the survey.
 You will be asked to submit the title of your work and a proposal that explains your research and methodology.

 The following is the proposal criteria you need to follow: